Which is the Best Coding Agent for Vision tasks?

 Results:

-• Claude used a detector trained on COCO for car detection, tried using classical CV approaches (thresholding/contour) for plate detection, and easyocr/pytessaract for recognition.
+• Claude used a COCO-trained detector for car detection, tried using classical CV approaches (thresholding/contour) for plate detection, and easyocr/pytessaract for recognition.
 Timed out βŒ›οΈ

-• Gemini used a COCO-based detector for car detection, yasirfaizahmed/license-plate-object-detection model from HF Hub for plate detection, and easyocr for LPR.
+• Gemini used a COCO-trained detector for car detection, yasirfaizahmed/license-plate-object-detection model from HF Hub for plate detection, and easyocr for LPR.
 Got 2/3 plates correct πŸ‘

 • Codex just wrote a script without running it (ignored instructions).